 Tesla announced mass layoffs, approximately 10 percent of all employees will be out of a job

-According to Bloomberg, this latest round of layoffs also includes senior executive Drew Bagliano, who is also leaving the company.
+According to reports Bloomberg included in this latest round of layoffs is senior director Drew Bagliano, who is also leaving the company.
 Baglino confirmed this information on Xu.
 He has been part of the company for over 18 years, during which time he has held various roles, most recently as head of Tesla's powertrain and powertrain division.
 Among other things, Electrek noticed that the Tesla branding also disappeared from the X account of one of the key men of the legal department.

 Today's (April 17) layoff announcement is the latest in a string of bad news for Tesla.
 The company has already announced before the quarterly presentation of results, which will be held on April 23, that their estimate of sales during this time period was not accurate.
 Already in January, however, they announced that sales growth would not be the way they wanted or expected it to be.
 All this is happening before the preparation for the launch of new vehicle models, and the question is how all this happening will affect Tesla's sales in the future.